rcmcooperative/SSI-RCM101-Training/README.md

 - [x] .gitignore file (choose from a template)
 - [x] Issue templates
 - [x] Create a directory with files for project management (meetings, reports, proposals)
-  - [ ] Add links to meeting notes and sync hackmd
+  - [x] Add links to meeting notes and sync hackmd
 - [x] Create a directory with files for communications
-- [ ] Create a directory with files for stakeholders' info and the nature of engagement
+- [x] Create a directory with files for stakeholders' info and the nature of engagement
-- [ ] Connect repo with Zenodo
+- [ ] Connect repo with Zenodo - add to [presentation materials](https://doi.org/10.5281/zenodo.16360045)
 - [ ] Add cff file for citation
 - [ ] Add badges

 ## Contributors ✨

-Thanks goes to these people for the development of reseources ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these people for the development of resources ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->